-The roles and responsibilities of the Designated Safeguarding Lead/Deputy Designated Safeguarding Lead

-For full details of the DSL/DDSL roles and responsibilities, please refer to Part 2 and Annex C of KCSiE, 2022.
-Our DSL and DDSLs carry out their roles in accordance with this guidance.
+The roles and responsibilities of the Designated Safeguarding Lead (DSL) and Deputy DSL For full details of the DSL/DDSL roles and responsibilities, please refer to Part 2 and Annex C of KCSiE, 2023.

-The DSL/DDSLs have received appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
-Our DSLs are trained to the same level as the DSL.
+Our DSL and DDSLs carry out their roles in accordance with the above guidance.
+They have received appropriate safeguarding training to provide them with an understanding of their role and the knowledge and skills to carry it out.
+Our DDSLs are trained to the same level as the DSL.
 Training received also supports their knowledge of the processes, procedures, and responsibilities of other agencies, particularly children's social care, in line with Working Together to Safeguard Children, 2018.
 This training is updated at least every two years, in line with Staffordshire Safeguarding Children's Board requirements.
 In addition to the formal training, their knowledge and skills are refreshed at regular intervals, at least annually, and through termly Education Safeguarding DSL briefings, CAT DSL support meetings, meetings with other DSLs, emails and reading statutory guidance.
 The training provides DSL/DDSLs with a good understanding of their own role and the processes, procedures and responsibilities of other agencies, particularly children's social care.